 Mustard Seed Allergy

-Canada is in the process of adding mustard seed to its list of priority allergens because, even though few people have the allergy, those who do tend to have severe reactions.
+Canada also added mustard seed to its list of priority allergens in 2010 because, even though few people have the allergy, those who do tend to have severe reactions.

-Mustard is already included on the European Union’s priority allergen list, but neither sesame nor mustard is currently included among the top allergens in the United States.
+Mustard is likewise on European Union’s priority allergen list, but neither sesame nor mustard is currently included among the top allergens in the United States.

 Allergies to seeds can be severe, and can cause anaphylaxis, the life-threatening allergic reaction that can affect multiple systems in the body, including the cardiovascular system, the respiratory tract, the skin and the gastrointestinal tract.